mu-editor/mu/README.rst

 How?
 ----

-Much of the work has been adapted from previous work done with Damien George and Dan Pope on the "Puppy" editor for kids.
+Much of the work has been adapted from my previous work done with Damien George and Dan Pope on the "Puppy" editor for kids.
 "Mu" is an ultra-slimmed down version of Puppy - an MVP of sorts.